oracle-livelabs/goldengate/ogg-core/prepare-setup/prepare-setup.md

 # Prepare Setup

 ## Introduction
-This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to set up the resource needed to run this workshop.
+This lab will describe how to download the Oracle Resource Manager (ORM) stack zip file needed to set up the resource needed to run this workshop.

 *Estimated Time:* 10 minutes